2024 Solar Incentives Guide for Akron, OH - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including ones handled by the Ohio government or by your county/municipality, might have additional qualifications.
-Talk to your local Akron solar installer to discover what incentives your project will qualify for.
+Specific incentives, including ones handled by the Ohio government or by your county/municipality, sometimes have additional qualifications.
+Speak with your local Akron solar installer to learn more about what incentives your project may qualify for.

 Can I qualify for incentives both towards the initial cost of solar panels, and later as reimbursement?

-The order that incentives will be applied in could vary depending on which incentives you are claiming but usually yes, you can receive multiple types of incentives for your solar project.
-Speak to your solar installer or a local tax professional to ensure you are claiming all the incentives you're eligible for and applying them in the correct order.
+The order in which incentives are applied may vary depending on which incentives you receive but usually yes, you can receive multiple types of incentives for your solar project.
+Get in touch with your solar installer or a local tax professional to make sure you are claiming all the incentives you qualify for and applying them in the correct order.

-Many solar incentives apply to a property located within the United States that you own; most secondary residences fall under this distinction.
-There may be other solar incentives available for commercial properties, depending on the specifics.
-We recommend getting in touch with your local solar installer and/or tax professional to best understand what incentives apply to your specific situation.
+Many solar incentives apply to a property you own that is located within the United States, and most secondary residences fall under this distinction.
+Other solar incentives may be available for commercial properties, depending on the specifics.
+We recommend getting in touch with your local solar installer and/or tax professional to best understand what incentives may apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.